mazzalab/fastqwiper/README.md

 ```

 It contains, in particular, a folder `data` containing the fastq files to be processed, a folder `pipeline` containing the released pipelines and a folder `fastq_wiper` with the source files of `FastqWiper`. <br/>
 Input files to be processed should be copied into the **data** folder.
-All software packages not fetched from `Conda` and used by the pipelines should be copied, even if it is not strictly mandatory, in the root directory of the cloned repository.

 Currently, to run the `FastqWiper` pipelines, the following packages need to be installed manually: